Market-Connections Professional Resume Writing Services

 • Are there any pay or compensation constraints that I should take into consideration?

 • What can you tell me about the person who will be interviewing me?
-What is his or her position, title, management style?
+What is his or her position, title, and management style?

 • Who will make the final hiring decision?